The page has been translated by Gen AI.

 Overview

-Elasticsearch is a distributed search engine based on Apache Lucene.
-It allows for fast, near real-time storage, search, and analysis of large amounts of data.
-This document explains how to understand Elasticsearch architecture and optimize its performance.
+Elasticsearch is a Java open-source distributed search engine based on Apache Lucene.
+Elasticsearch can operate with the Lucene library on its own, allowing you to store, search, and analyze massive amounts of data quickly, almost in real time (NRT, Near Real Time).
+This document explains how to understand the Elasticsearch architecture and how to optimize Elasticsearch for use.

 Elasticsearch Architecture

-In Elasticsearch, a single data unit is called a Document, similar to a row in a relational database management system (RDBMS).
+In Elasticsearch, a single data unit is called a Document.
+Compared to an RDBMS, it is equivalent to a Row.
 A collection of Documents is called an Index.
-From version 7 onwards, an Index can be thought of as a table in an RDBMS.
-An Index is divided into Shard units, which are distributed across nodes to store data (Documents).
+From version 7 onward, it is easier to understand the concept of an Index by viewing it as a table in an RDBMS.
+Additionally, an Index is partitioned into Shards, distributing the data (Document) across nodes.

-The image below shows an example of creating an applogs index with 3 Primary Shards and 1 Replica Shard.
+The image below is an example of creating the applogs index with Primay Shard 3, Replica Shard 1.

 Shard Allocation